Beginner Guide to IPtables

 sudo iptables -A INPUT -p icmp -i eth0 -j DROP

 View List of Applied Chain rules

-In order to view our applied chain rules once again we are going to execute given below command which will dump list of Iptable rules.
+In order to view our applied chain rules once again, we are going to execute given below command which will dump the list of Iptable rules.

 sudo iptables -L

-From given below image you can observe 4 columns which contains records of IPtable rules.
+From given below image you can observe 4 columns which contain records of IPtable rules.

 Target: Defines applied action

 Prot: stand for Protocol type that can TCP, ICMP or UDP